10 Ways To Prevent Drowning In A Lake This Summer; Lake Living Safety Tips

 Before you head out with your family to the lake area, do not forget to check your local weather forecast for strong winds or rain throughout the day.
 Bad weather is the sign you need to skip your camping trip since the water level and current become unsafe for swimming.
 Depending on your location, you might be experiencing thunderstorms even during the summer season.

 Wearing a life jacket is an essential safety practice whether you are heading out on a boat or going swimming in the lake.
 The United States Coast Guard’s (USCG) reported that about 84.5 percent of drowning victims are not wearing a life jacket.
 Besides saving your life, wearing an approved personal floatation device (PFD) also reduces the impact or shock when you first fall in the cold water, preventing hypothermia.
 Remember to choose a life vest that fits your age and body type and have it appropriately secured at all times.

 Aside from requiring every member of your family to wear life vests, bringing water floats can also help ensure your kid’s safety.
 Inflatable ride-on, raft-style floats, and lake pads are very easy to carry and add to the outdoor fun.
-You can check out for top-grade summer outdoor gears made in the USA in the online market.
+Check out top-grade summer outdoor gear made in the USA.

 When swimming in the lake, do not dare to go away from the crowd of swimmers.
 Only swim in designated areas supervised by lifeguards.
 If you would like to go diving, only do so in areas marked for diving.
 You also have to check for underwater obstacles, such as dams, rocks, and vegetation that might wrap around your feet.

 Build a fence around your camping area.